Home › Blog › The Leica M6 Family: Classic, TTL, J, and Millennium

 Taller top plate.
 The top of the camera is about 2mm taller than the M6 Classic to accommodate the new shutter speed dial.
 Subtle in photos, immediately obvious in hand.

 Shutter speed dial rotation reversed.
-The dial now turns the same direction as the meter arrows in the viewfinder — turn the dial toward an over-exposure arrow to correct it.
+The dial now turns the same direction as the meter arrows in the viewfinder: turn the dial toward an over-exposure arrow to correct it.
 The M6 Classic dial rotated the opposite (clockwise) way, which most shooters found counter-intuitive.
 The reversal is universally considered an improvement, though Classic devotees will argue the point.

 Three viewfinder magnification options.
-Unlike the Classic (almost exclusively 0.72x), the M6 TTL was sold in 0.58x, 0.72x, and 0.85x finders (0.58x option added in 2000).
-The 0.58x is wider — useful for 28mm and 35mm work without external viewfinders.
-The 0.85x is tighter — preferred for 75mm, 90mm, and 135mm portraiture or for fast 50mm focusing.
-The 0.72x remains the most common.
+The M6 TTL came in 0.58x, 0.72x, and 0.85x.
+The 0.72x was standard; Leica had already added the 0.85x as a regular Classic option in 1998, while the wider 0.58x was new to the TTL in 2000.
+The 0.58x is useful for 28mm and 35mm work without external viewfinders, the 0.85x is tighter and preferred for 75mm, 90mm, and 135mm portraiture or fast 50mm focusing, and the 0.72x remains the most common.

 "M6 TTL" engraving on the top plate distinguishes it from the Classic at a glance.

 The shooter's question is whether the TTL features are worth the price premium over a Classic.
 For non-flash users, the only real arguments are the better shutter-dial direction and the option of 0.58x or 0.85x finders.
-Both are real but neither is decisive.
+Both hold, but neither is decisive.
 The Classic and TTL are equally capable bodies for the way most people shoot.

 Leica M6 J (Jubilee), 1994

-The M6 J — the "J" stands for Jubilee, marking 40 Jahre Leica M (40 years of the M-mount, 1954–1994) — is a numbered special edition built on the M6 Classic body.
+The M6 J is a numbered special edition built on the M6 Classic body.
+The "J" stands for Jubilee, marking 40 Jahre Leica M (40 years of the M-mount, 1954–1994).
 Roughly 1,640 sets were made.

 What makes the M6 J different from a standard M6 Classic: